-PHIL 2203 Religious Philosophy of the World
+PHIL 2203 Philosophy of Religion

 The focus of this course is the application of philosophy to religious world-views.
 Topics covered may include the following: arguments for the existence of God, the problem of evil, the rationality of religious belief, religious experience, atheism, religious exclusivism versus pluralism, paradoxical attributes of God, differing conceptions of the afterlife, the relationship between science and religion, non-traditional/non- Western conceptions of God and religion.
 Prerequisite: READ 1213 or equivalent.